Restream/reindexer/cpp_src/cmd/reindexer_tool/readme.md

 - Backup whole database into text file or console.
 - Make queries to database
 - Modify documents and DB metadata
-- Both standalone and embeded(builtin) modes are supported
+- Both standalone and embedded (builtin) modes are supported

 ## Usage